dollars

 Hip & knee Preservation

-Dr. William J. Robertson is a specialist in sports medicine injuries, as well as, the arthroscopic and open management of shoulder, knee, and hip disorders.
-He currently serves as the Head Team Physician to the Dallas Stars NHL Hockey Club, Dallas Defenders Semi-professional Football Team.
+Dr. William J. Robertson is a specialist in sports medicine injuries, as well as the arthroscopic and open management of shoulder, knee, and hip disorders.
+He currently serves as the Head Team Physician and Medical Director for the Dallas Stars NHL Hockey Club, a role he has held for the past 13 years.
+In addition, Dr. Robertson is a consultant to the Texas Rangers Major League Baseball Team and currently serves as the Head Team Physician for Mansfield High School.
+He previously served as the team physician for the Dallas Defenders Semi-professional Football Team and the Head Team Physician for Dallas Jesuit College Preparatory School.

-Before joining the Texas Metroplex Institute for Sports Medicine & Orthopedics (TMI), Dr. Robertson spent 7 years at UT Southwestern Medical Center where he was the Chief of the Sports Medicine & Shoulder Service.
-As an Associate Professor of Orthopedic Surgery, Dr. Robertson helped train the next generation of Orthopedic Surgeons at both UTSW and Parkland Hospitals.
-There, he received teaching awards by the UT Southwestern Orthopedic Residents on two separate occasions.
+Before joining the Texas Metroplex Institute for Sports Medicine & Orthopedics (TMI), Dr. Robertson spent seven years at UT Southwestern Medical Center, where he served as Chief of the Sports Medicine & Shoulder Service.
+As an Associate Professor of Orthopedic Surgery, Dr. Robertson played a pivotal role in training the next generation of orthopedic surgeons at both UT Southwestern and Parkland Hospitals, earning teaching awards from the UT Southwestern orthopedic residents on two separate occasions.
+He currently holds an academic appointment as Associate Professor at the TCU Burnett School of Medicine.

-Dr. Robertson performed his undergraduate education at Brown University where he was also a four-year letter winner as a starting linebacker for the Brown University Football Team.
-Following his senior season, he was selected to play with other Ivy League All-Star's in the Epson Ivy Bowl in Osaka, Japan.
-He later went on to medical school at the SUNY Downstate Medical Center in New York City and served as president of the Alpha Omega Alpha Medical Honor Society.
-He graduated 1st in his class and received the Chancellor's Award for Student Excellence from New York State.
+Dr. Robertson completed his undergraduate education at Brown University, where he was a four-year letter winner and starting linebacker for the Brown University Football Team.
+Following his senior season, he was selected to play with other Ivy League All-Stars in the Epson Ivy Bowl in Osaka, Japan.
+He went on to attend medical school at SUNY Downstate Medical Center in New York City, where he served as president of the Alpha Omega Alpha Medical Honor Society, graduated first in his class, and was awarded the Chancellor's Award for Student Excellence by the State of New York.

-Dr. Robertson completed his orthopaedic training at the prestigious Hospital for Special Surgery in New York City which is consistently named the #1 hospital in the United States for orthopaedics by U.S. News and World Report.
-There, he received the Distinguished House-staff Award by Weill Cornell Medical Center for his exemplary all-around patient care.
-He performed a traveling fellowship to the Balgrist and Schulthess Clinics in Switzerland, where he studied the treatments for hip joint preservation and femoroacetabular impingement from Professor Reinhold Ganz.
+Dr. Robertson completed his orthopedic surgery residency at the Hospital for Special Surgery in New York City, consistently ranked the nation’s top orthopedic hospital by U.S. News and World Report.
+During his residency, he received the Distinguished House Staff Award from Weill Cornell Medical Center for outstanding patient care.
+He subsequently completed a traveling fellowship at the Balgrist and Schulthess Clinics in Switzerland, where he studied hip joint preservation and femoroacetabular impingement techniques under Professor Reinhold Ganz.